 After extensive research, we have designed a grant program to address the fact that, globally, women and girls are the most vulnerable to climate change and hold the firsthand experience to solve it.
 Linking these two issues not only feels like a natural next step for our company, it is essential to accelerate progress towards improving the status and rights of women and the health of our planet.

 1. Increasing women’s participation in decision-making.
-Nonprofits and applicable programs are not required to have an explicit environmental focus, but they must be able to demonstrate how their program creates positive environmental outcomes.
+Nonprofits and applicable programs must be able to demonstrate how their programs lead to positive environmental outcomes in addition to improving women’s representation.

 2. Training women and girls in climate change adaptation, mitigation and advocacy.
 Nonprofits and applicable programs must provide women and girls with knowledge, tools and access to contribute to climate change resiliency and/or advocate for improved climate change policies.